mertbildirici1/Route/README.md

 ## Part 1: Implementing `GraphProcessor`

 In this part you will implement `GraphProcessor`, which stores a graph representation and provides public methods to answer connectivity, distance, and pathfinding queries.
 This part of the project will be autograded.
-JUnit tests are also supplied to test your code locally, and we suggest starting by testing with `TestSimpleGraphProcessor`.
+JUnit tests are also supplied to test your code locally, and we suggest starting by testing with the straightforward `TestSimpleGraphProcessor` for ease of debugging.
+Once you pass `TestSimpleGraphProcessor`, you can also check compliance with `TestUSGraphProcessor`, which runs on the same data as the autograder.
 However, **you will need to do the following before you can run JUnit tests** locally for this project (expand details below).

 <details><summary>Expand for details on configuring VS Code for JUnit</summary>